-• May be taken after completing a minimum of 36 graduate credits (Tier 1 & 2 courses) with a minimum GPA of 3.0, and successfully completing GPC 601 Practicum.

-• Minimum of 300 hours of field experience is required to complete the internship:

-o 150 hours of administration (ie. Research, writing, training, admin tasks)

-• Students are required to participate in a blended classroom component.
+- May be taken after completing a minimum of 36 graduate credits (Tier 1 & 2 courses) with a minimum GPA of 3.0, and successfully completing GPC 601 Practicum. - Minimum of 300 hours of field experience is required to complete the internship: - o 130 hours of direct client contact - o 20 combined hours of individual and group supervision - o 150 hours of administration (ie. Research, writing, training, admin tasks) - Students are required to participate in a blended classroom component.
 Each student will be required to record four (4) 50-60 minute therapy sessions and schedule a one-hour appointment with the professor for each VCS to review the recordings.